IELTS Score of 5.5

 What Can You Interpret from IELTS Band Score of 5.5?

-An IELTS band score of six represents that you are a competent user of the English language.
+A band score of six represents that you are a competent user of the English language.
 It signifies that you have an effective command of the English language despite certain inaccuracies.
-An IELTS band score of five represents that you are a modest user of the English language.
+A band score of five represents that you are a modest user of the English language.
 It signifies that you have a partial command of English language although you are probable to make many mistakes.

-IELTS 5.5 is the band score that you will get when your raw IELTS score out of 40 lies between 18 and 22.
-The ILETS band score of 5.5 lies between the band scores of five and six.
-Using the interpretations of the band scores five and six that are explained in the above paragraph, it will be very easy for you interpret IELTS 5.5.
-Thus, IELTS band score of 5.5 represents that your English language proficiency level is between competent and modest levels.
-That is, IELTS 5.5 signifies that you have 'partial to generally effective' command over English.
+5.5 is the band score that you will get when your raw test score out of 40 lies between 18 and 22.
+The band score of 5.5 lies between the band scores of five and six.
+Using the interpretations of the band scores five and six that are explained in the above paragraph, it will be very easy for you to interpret the score of 5.5.
+Thus, the band score of 5.5 represents that your English language proficiency level is between competent and modest levels.
+That is, 5.5 signifies that you have 'partial to generally effective' command over English.

 What Does Band Score of 5.5 in Each Part of IELTS Test Signify?